First Fitna: Hejaz and Yemen campaign

-Peace treaty with Hasan
+Hasan–Mu'awiya treaty

+In late 660, an exchange of letters took place between Ali and Mu'awiya in which both parties agreed to cease military campaigns.
+According to Abu Ishaq, Mu'awiya offered Ali the choice of retaining Iraq while Mu'awiya retained Syria, thereby ending the fighting and preventing further bloodshed among the Muslims.
+The truce was followed by renewed Kharijite efforts to assassinate the leaders of both sides.

-After the assassination of Ali in January 661, his eldest son Hasan was proclaimed caliph in Kufa.
-Mu'awiya quickly marched on Kufa with a large army, while Hasan's military suffered defections in large numbers.
-These were facilitated by military commanders and tribal chiefs who had been swayed to Mu'awiya's side by promises of money and offers of amnesty.
-Hasan was wounded in a failed attempt on his life.
-By the time Hasan agreed to a peace treaty with Mu'awiya, his authority did not exceed the area around Kufa.
-Under this treaty, Hasan ceded the caliphate to Mu'awiya.
-The treaty stipulated a general amnesty for the people and that a council would choose the caliph after Mu'awiya's death.
-Mu'awiya was then crowned as caliph at a ceremony in Jerusalem.
+In January 661, while praying at the Great Mosque of Kufa, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.
+His eldest son Hasan was subsequently proclaimed caliph in Kufa.
+Mu'awiya quickly marched on Kufa with a large army, while Hasan's forces suffered widespread defections.
+These were facilitated by military commanders and tribal chiefs who had been won over to Mu'awiya's side by promises of money and offers of amnesty.
+Hasan was wounded in a failed attempt on his life, and his authority eventually became restricted to the area around Kufa.

+Hasan subsequently concluded a peace treaty with Mu'awiya, under which he ceded the caliphate to him.
+The treaty provided for a general amnesty and stipulated that a council would choose the caliph after Mu'awiya's death.
+Mu'awiya was subsequently recognized as caliph, bringing the First Fitna to an end.